LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 * Changing Units

   :description: Change the units in which subsequent operators are expressed.
-    this is the same as scaling by the appropriate factor.
+    This is the same as scaling by the appropriate factor.
   :name: :code:`convert_units_to`
   :value: the name of the units to convert to.
 Must be one of the named units.
   :example: